gcovr/gcovr/doc/source/guide.rst

 If the filter looks like an absolute path, it is matched against an absolute path.
-Otherwise, the filter is matched against a relative path, where that path is relative to the current directory.
+Otherwise, the filter is matched against a relative path, where that path is relative to the current directory or if defined in a configuration file to the directory of the file.

 Examples of relative filters:

 -   ``--filter subdir/`` matches only that subdirectory